The measurable Kesten theorem: Introduction

 A standard ergodicity argument says that for an ergodic unimodular random graph $G$, the weak limit of the random walk neighborhood sampling of $G$ gives back the distribution of $G$ a.s. \cite{benscha}.
 This suggests the following possible generalization of Theorem \ref{unimod}.

 \begin{problem} Let $G$ be an infinite $d$-regular rooted Ramanujan graph and let $k>0$.
-Let $p_{n}$ denote the probability that the random walk of length $n$ on $G$ ends on an $k$-cycle.
+Let $p_{n}$ denote the probability that the random walk of length $n$ on $G$ ends on a $k$-cycle.
 Is it true that $p_{n}$ converges to $0$? \end{problem}

 That is, is it true that the random walk neighborhood sampling of $G$ converges to $T_{d}$?
 The answer does not follow from Theorem \ref{unimod}, even when the random walk sampling converges, as the limit is only a stationary distribution on rooted graphs and is not necessarily unimodular.
 It would also be interesting to see whether Theorem \ref{unimod} holds for stationary random graphs.
-(After the first preprint version of this paper appeared, R. Lyons and Y. Peres, in personal communication, suggested a solution to this and Problem \ref{kerdes1}.)
-Note that the recent paper \cite{grikanag} solves Problem \ref{kerdes1} affirmatively in the case when the so-called co-growth of $G$, the exponent of the probability of return for a non-backtracking random walk, is less than $\,1/\sqrt{d-1}$.
+The recent paper \cite{grikanag} solves Problem \ref{kerdes1} affirmatively in the case when the so-called co-growth of $G$, the exponent of the probability of return for a non-backtracking random walk, is less than $\,1/\sqrt{d-1}$.
 However, when the co-growth equals $1/\sqrt{d-1}$, the graph is still Ramanujan but the answer seems unclear.
 We thank Tatiana Smirnova-Nagnibeda for communicating this with us.
+After the first preprint version of this paper appeared, R. Lyons and Y. Peres, \cite{lyons_peres} generalized our results and in particular gave a positive answer to Problem \ref{kerdes1}.

 The linear lower estimate in the spectral radius in Theorem \ref{vegesbecsles} seems to be sharp, but we have not been able to settle this with a suitable family of examples.
 The same is true for unimodular random graphs (see the first bound of \eqref{e:urg bounds}).